UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

 Output: `Node(2)`

-The `p` node is one level lower than the `q` node, so the `p` node is not a direct decendant of the LCA.
+The `p` node is one level lower than the `q` node, so the `p` node is not a direct descendant of the LCA.

 </details>